Ben Lester

-Ben Lester (born 16 April 1998) is a British recording artist and multi-instrumentalist, based in North London.
+Ben Lester (born 16 April 1998) is an English recording artist and multi-instrumentalist.
 His style has been described as "a distinctive brand of chamber-pop" informed by the likes of The Beach Boys and The Flaming Lips.

 Lester was chosen as a BBC Introducing featured artist at age 19, and was championed by presenter Gary Crowley as a "hugely talented singer-songwriter" who "creates his own unique moods".
 Following regular airplay of his debut single "Dreaming", Lester signed to Mayfield Records, and subsequently embarked on a UK tour in support of his upcoming debut album.
-The album, One, was released in January 2020 to critical acclaim.
+The self-titled album was released in January 2020 to critical acclaim.

 Personal life

-He was born in Barnet and raised in Watford, where he attended Watford Grammar School for Boys.
+Ben was born in Barnet and raised in Watford, where he attended Watford Grammar School for Boys.
 He studied at The University of Southampton, graduating in 2019 with a BA Music.
 He is the son of music journalist Paul Lester.
+He currently teaches music and drama at Thomas's College.